SystemsApproach/tcpcc/algorithm.rst

 If a study of TCP congestion control teaches us one thing, it's how complex the problem is, and how many details you have to get right.
-This happens only through a sequence of incremental improvements that the result of experience.
+This happens only through a sequence of incremental improvements that are the result of experience.
 The following gives two additional examples of that lesson.